-Modjeska had a long memory, and was slow to forgive.
+Modjeska had a long memory and was slow to forgive.
 She cancelled plans to attend Benedict College's commencement in 1971, on the 50th anniversary of her graduation there, because of its plans to bestow Sen. Hollings with an honorary degree.

-In a letter of regret, she wrote, "Hollings' recent charades of smooth talk on poverty and hunger, and his belated slum strolls and ghetto walks cannot erase from my memory the treatment of protesting State College students during his gubernatorial administration, his praise and support of Citizens Councils when he was Lt.
-Gov., and his long-standing callousness toward the sufferings of the masses of disadvantaged and utterly deprived."
+In a letter of regret, Modjeska wrote, "Hollings' recent charades of smooth talk on poverty and hunger, and his belated slum strolls and ghetto walks cannot erase from my memory the treatment of protesting State College students during his gubernatorial administration, his praise and support of Citizens Councils when he was Lt.
+Gov., and his long-standing callousness toward the sufferings of the masses of disadvantaged and utterly deprived.

-She continued, "Add to that Hollings' lengthy and unnecessarily bombastic, exhibitionist effort to prevent the seating of Thurgood Marshall on the US Supreme Court bench.
+"Add to that Hollings' lengthy and unnecessarily bombastic, exhibitionist effort to prevent the seating of Thurgood Marshall on the US Supreme Court bench.
 This pompous act is etched in high relief on the minds of black South Carolinians.
-Even though you and your faculty may have wizened memories, there are f thousands of blacks who refuse to tens of thousands of blacks who refuse to forget."
+Even though you and your faculty may have wizened memories, there are tens of thousands of blacks who refuse to forget."